This post includes affiliate links.

 In order to understand the waistcoat stitch, please click HERE (leads to you to one of my latest post explaining the stitch).

-The pattern is designed for a adult/teen head, but can be adjusted to make it bigger and smaller as the pattern includes a specific stitch repeats/multiples that can be made more or less of to change the size of the hat.
+The pattern includes a specific stitch repeats/multiples that can be changed for the size of the hat.

-A 5.0mm hook was used for the pattern and I used the Caron Simple Soft which you can get HERE which leads you to Michael’s.
+I used a 5.0mm hook for the pattern.
+I also used the Caron Simple Soft which you can get HERE which leads you to Michael’s.

 You will need: